Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 At some you’ll be throwing powdered colors, at others, you’ll find things such as painted elephants in Jaipur (Skip this one.
 Leave the elephants alone and DON’T RIDE THEM!), flowers galore, and women beating men with sticks during India’s Lathmar Holi celebration.

-While celebrations can be found all over, the places generally considered to be the best are Mathura, Vrindavan, Barsana, Baldeo, Udaipur, Pushkar, Varanasi and Jaipur (skip it).
+While celebrations can be found all over, the places generally considered to be the best are Mathura, Vrindavan, Barsana, Baldeo, Udaipur, Pushkar, Varanasi and Jaipur.

 I personally celebrated in Mathura and Vrindavan, with Vrindavan being my head over heels favorite.
-That’s where we threw the colors.
-That’s where we danced with the locals.
-And that’s where you’ll find the famous Banke Bihari Temple.
+That’s where we threw the colors, danced with the locals, and it’s where you’ll find the famous Banke Bihari Temple.

 Celebrating Holi in India.